Chondroblastic osteosarcoma

 Tumours in the appendicular skeleton

-If the tumour was located in your appendicular skeleton (the bones of your arms, legs, shoulder, trunk, skull, or face), it is given a tumour stage of 1, 2 or 3 based on the size of the tumour and whether the tumour was seen in multiple parts of the bone.
+If the tumour is located in your appendicular skeleton (the bones of your arms, legs, shoulder, trunk, skull, or face), it is given a tumour stage of 1, 2 or 3 based on the size of the tumour and whether the tumour was seen in multiple parts of the bone.

 • pT1: Tumour is less than or equal to 8 cm.